ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

   else:
     self.step1.setPassed(actual="http response OK")

-Exemple pour envoyer une réquête de type ``GET`` et attendre une réponse répondant aux critères suivants:
+Example to send a `` GET`` type query and wait for a response that meets the following criteria:
- - la version doit se terminer par 1.1
+  - the version must end with 1.1
- - le code ne doit pas contenir la valeur 200
+  - the code must not contain the value 200
- - la phrase ne doit pas contenir le texte `Testing`
+  - the sentence must not contain the text `Testing`
- - le corps de la réponse doit contenir le texte `google`
+  - the body of the answer must contain the text `google`
- - la réponse doit contenir une entête contenant le texte `server`, peut importe la valeur
+  - the response must contain a header containing the text `server`, regardless of the value

 .. code-block:: python

   headersExpected = { TestOperators.Contains(needle='server'): TestOperators.Any() }